Design

 Blend virtual objects with the physical environment

 Passthrough is not a simple video feed displayed to the user.
-To deliver realistic, comfortable, and natural viewing experiences, it is important that passthrough provides realistic depth and proper distortion.
+To deliver realistic, comfortable, and natural viewing experiences, it is essential that passthrough provides realistic depth and proper distortion.
 Simple monoscopic video (i.e., seen from a single viewing angle) fails to convey a sense of depth, and can be uncomfortable or unsafe for users.

 Figure 1: Virtual content in the physical environment

-Why is passthrough important for mixed reality?
+Why is passthrough important?

 Passthrough is a crucial element of mixed reality because it provides a video feed of the physical environment that can be combined with digital objects.
 Being able to use the physical environment around the user opens up exciting new possibilities for designing content and interactions.
 For example, a digital recipe can be overlaid on a physical surface in a kitchen, or a movie can be watched while a user is interacting with their family.